rails/rails/guides/source/caching_with_rails.md

 You can create your own custom cache store by simply extending `ActiveSupport::Cache::Store` and implementing the appropriate methods.
 In this way, you can swap in any number of caching technologies into your Rails application.

-To use a custom cache store, simple set the cache store to a new instance of the class.
+To use a custom cache store, simply set the cache store to a new instance of the class.

 ```ruby
 config.cache_store = MyCacheStore.new